Nahele at Hoopili

 No analysis available

-I searched the remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' and found no references.
-Listings consistently advertise in-unit washers/dryers rather than shared floor-by-floor laundry.
+I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry' in the public remarks.
+The ads consistently advertise full-size washers/dryers in-unit and do not reference any communal laundry rooms, let alone on every floor.

 No analysis available